American Bible Society

 American Bible Society is a U.S.-based Christian nonprofit headquartered in Philadelphia, Pennsylvania.
 As the American member organization of United Bible Societies, it supports global Bible translation, production, distribution, literacy, engagement, ministry, and advocacy efforts.
 American Bible Society publishes and distributes interconfessional translations of the Christian Bible and provides study aids and other tools to help people engage with it.
 Founded on May 11, 1816, in New York City, it is best known for its Good News Translation of the Bible, written in the contemporary vernacular.
 American Bible Society also publishes the Contemporary English Version.

 American Bible Society is a member of the United Bible Societies, Forum of Bible Agencies International, Every Tribe Every Nation and not affiliated with any single denomination.
-However, it does not consider Latter-day Saints or Jehovah's Witnesses to be Christians.
+With Trinitarian Christian faith that adheres to the Nicene Creed, American Bible Society does not consider Latter-day Saints or Jehovah's Witnesses to be Christians.

 American Bible Society's headquarters relocated from 1865 Broadway in New York City to Philadelphia in August 2015.

 History

 19th century

 American Bible Society was founded in 1816 by prominent American Protestants.
 The first President was Elias Boudinot, who had been President of the Continental Congress from 1782 to 1783.
 John Jay, the first Chief Justice of the United States Supreme Court, was named president in 1821, and a number of illustrious individuals like Frederick Theodore Frelinghuysen and Edwin Francis Hyde, a former president of the Philharmonic Society of New York, headed up the organization over the years.
-Francis Scott Key, the writer of the United States' National Anthem, was a Vice President of the organization from 1817 until his death in 1843.
+Francis Scott Key, the writer of the United States' national anthem, was a Vice President of the organization from 1817 until his death in 1843.
 American Bible Society's first headquarters were on Nassau Street in Lower Manhattan.

-American Bible Society used the King James Bible, and indeed starting in 1858 appointed committees to be sure to avoid any textual corruption.
+American Bible Society used the King James Bible, and, starting in 1858, appointed committees to prevent textual corruption.
 The American Bible Society provided the first Bibles in hotels and the first pocket Bibles for soldiers during the American Civil War.
 The first translation by the American Bible Society was in 1818 into Lenape of Delaware, a Native American language.
 By the 1830s, American Bible Society sold several English Bibles and Testaments, including a pocket version.
 The organization owned stereotype plates that allowed it to print Scripture in French, Spanish, and German.
 It also carried Bibles from other printers in various languages, including Gaelic, Welsh, Dutch, Mohawk, Hawaiian, and Seneca.

 American Bible Society began its outreach to the blind in 1835.
 The organization was a supporter of Samuel Gridley Howe, who developed a raised-letter printing system called “Boston” or “Howe” type.
 A Bible using Howe’s type was heavily funded and sold by American Bible Society in the first half of the 19th century.
 By the end of the 19th century, the organization was printing the entire Bible in the New York Point System.

-Many American Bible Society founders, including Elias Boudinot and John Jay, opposed the institution of slavery in the United States.
-[Reference 3].